 - “If the total of your numbers is 11 or greater, then do the activity.
 If the total of your numbers is 10 or less, then don’t do the activity.

-“Next time you find yourselves at a stalemate, try this method: If your spouse asks where you’d like to eat, you must give three options.
-He may either select one of the three or ask if you’re willing to reverse roles.
+“Next time you find yourselves at a stalemate, try this method: If your spouse asks where you’d like to eat, give three options.
+He [or she] may either select one of the three or ask if you’re willing to reverse roles.

-“If you agree to switch roles, you must list three options from which he can choose.
-Or if you don’t agree, he must choose from the original three.”
+“If you agree to switch roles, you must list three options from which he [or she] can choose.
+Or if you don’t agree, he [or she] must choose from the original three.”
 (Tom Kennedy, from the Marriage Connection)

 Sandra Aldrich’s book Men Read Newspapers Not Minds (which is now out of print) gives another Communication Tool you could use.
 It’s called: